na--/ebook-tools/README.md

   A regular expression that is matched against the filename/author/title tokens and matching tokens are ignored.
 The default regular expression includes common words that probably hinder online metadata searching like `book`, `novel`, `series`, `volume` and others, as well as probable publication years like (so `1999` is ignored while `2033` is not).
 You can see it in `lib.sh`.
 * `-owis=<value>`, `--organize-without-isbn-sources=<value>`; env. variable `ORGANIZE_WITHOUT_ISBN_SOURCES`; default value `Goodreads,Amazon.com,Google`

   This option allows you to specify the online metadata sources in which the scripts will try searching for books by non-ISBN metadata (i.e. author and title).
 The actual search is done by calibre's `fetch-ebook-metadata` command-line application, so any custom calibre metadata [plugins](https://plugins.calibre-ebook.com/) can also be used.
-To see the currently available options, run `fetch-ebook-metadata --help` and check the description for the `--allowed-plugin` option.
+To see the currently available options, run `fetch-ebook-metadata --help` and check the description for the `--allowed-plugin` option. *Because Calibre versions older than 2.84 don't support the `--allowed-plugin` option, if you want to use such an old Calibre version you should manually set `ORGANIZE_WITHOUT_ISBN_SOURCES` to an empty string.*

   In contrast to searching by ISBNs, searching by author and title is done concurrently in all of the allowed online metadata sources.
 The number of sources is smaller because some metadata sources can be searched only by ISBN or return many false-positives when searching by title and author.